futuregrid/manual/doc/source/account.rst

 information to FutureGrid.
 He will be responsible to make sure that they are completed and also implemented with the users joining the project.
-Thus the user is responsible to comply with the terms of the project in regards to reporting and acknowledgements in case of publications.
+Thus the user is responsible to comply with the terms of the project in regards to reporting and acknowledgments in case of publications.
 Each project PI has the responsibility to communicate such requirements to the members and managers.
 The project agreements overwrite the individuals agreement.